We all love unique, stylish jewelry pieces to adorn ourselves with and pair with other incredible fashions in our closets.

 The discerning consumer we have today wants more than just a product.
 They also want to align themselves with companies with shared values.
 Sustainability is one of these values.
 For enterprises, this means that sustainability can provide an edge over one's competitors and give you a significant market share.
 This, of course, translates to more sales and enhanced profitability.

 Regrettably, not all companies that claim sustainability are actually sustainable.
-The next phase of sustainability will see more of a critical approach to companies claiming to be sustainable instead of taking the claim at face value.
+The next sustainability phase will see more of a critical approach to companies claiming to be sustainable instead of taking the claim at face value.

 Indicators of Sustainable Jewelry